mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

     + Containers versus VMs
     + What use is it?
 + Installing and Using Docker
+    + The image registry
+    + Building Images
     + Docker commands
-    + The image repository
-    + Building Images
     + REST API
     + Connecting containers
     + OpenStack and Docker